 Here are just some of the ways kids naturally engage in language activities day to day.

-• They look at picture books and create stories.
+- They look at picture books and make up stories.

 Kids can practice early language skills as they play.
 Parents and teachers can guide play times, to stimulate conversation, with props and materials.
 The play ideas in this post will inspire interactions that build creative play – and language development.